My recent purchase of 3 new toilet seats for our 3 old toilets has led me to now seek out “the perfect” toilet cleaning products.

 My “Think Outside The Box” Method

 A friend of ours used to work for a commercial cleaning products distributor.
 She sent us a few of her favorite products to try out.
-One was this revolutionary (at the time) “toilet bowl swab”.
-She sent us 3 — one for each bathroom.
+One was this revolutionary (at the time) “toilet bowl swab.”
+She gave us 3 — one for each bathroom.
 And I am so thankful she did.
 We love these things!

-The only downside, was there was no way to wring out the excess water from the swab alone.
+The only downside: there was no way to wring out the excess water from the swab alone.
 So I made my own.
-Back in 2002 when I first saw the Don Aslett toilet cleaning products being demonstrated on TV, I realized that I could take a simple (thick & pliable) plastic cup… cut a small hole in the bottom (just enough to fit the wand through)… and then squeeze the cup itself (with the swab inside) to wring out the water!
+Back when I first saw the Don Aslett toilet cleaning products being demonstrated on QVC, I realized that I could take a simple (thick & pliable) plastic cup… cut a small hole in the bottom (just enough to fit the wand through)… and then squeeze the cup itself (with the swab inside) to wring out the water!

-I’ll never go back to a toilet brush.
+I’ll never go back to using a regular toilet brush.

 But wait, it gets better!…